creakosta/cordova-plugin-rustore-sdk/docs/API.md

 window.plugins.ruStore.initPurchases(options, onSuccess, onError);
 ```
-*consoleApplicationId — application code from the RuStore developer console (example: https://console.rustore.ru/apps/111111).
+**consoleApplicationId** — application code from the RuStore developer console (example: https://console.rustore.ru/apps/111111).
-*deeplinkScheme - a deeplink scheme required to return to your application after paying through a third-party application (for example, SberPay or SBP).
-The SDK generates its host for this schema.
+**deeplinkScheme** - a deeplink scheme required to return to your application after paying through a third-party application (for example, SberPay or SBP).
+The SDK generates its host for this schema.*(the same as in config.xml)*

 ---